lks114/Bubble-Sort/README.md

 # Bubble-Sort
 History

 The idea was born from a program on algorithms I was watching on TV.
-I then showed it to school age children duing career day about what software developers do.
+I then showed it to school age children during career day about what software developers do.

 General notes